Singapore by MRT: The Downtown Line, Chinatown to Bukit Panjang

 fullsizeoutput_63a1

 Now we head north, and the MRT is starting its run along Bukit Timah, the longest road in Singapore.
 This section of Bukit Timah is crowded with three things: condos, landed houses, and schools.
-So it’s pretty boring for the average traveler.
-But I’ve learned that you can find brief adventures even in the boring spots, so I wandered through tiny Malcolm Park …
+So it may not appear all that exciting to the average traveler.
+But I’ve learned that you can find brief adventures even in the boring-looking spots, so I wandered through tiny Malcolm Park …

 fullsizeoutput_63a4